How to get around Koh Samui, Thailand

 I think this goes without saying, but please only hire vehicles if you can drive them.
 Koh Samui is well known for its poor roads and terrible bike accidents, these are most often caused by tourists who arrive and hop straight on a bike without ever having driven one.
 We can promise you that 99% of our friends here, both locals and expats, have had significant accidents on scooters.
 So please be careful and think about whether or not it’s worth it.

-OK, so let’s get into it.
-Here’s 5 things you need to know before renting a scooter or car in Koh Samui.
+5 things you need to know before renting a scooter or car in Koh Samui.

 1. The cost will vary depending on the length of hire and the vehicle size.
-The longer you hire, the cheaper it’ll be.
-For most scooters, you can expect to pay between ฿200 – ฿350 per day depending on the size of the bike/engine.
+The longer you hire, the cheaper itโ€™ll be.
+For most scooters, you can expect to pay between เธฟ200 – เธฟ350 per day.

-4. To hire and drive a vehicle in Thailand you must have an international driving licence.
-If you do not have one of these and are stopped by the police you will be issued with a fine of around ฿1000 (£21.50).
-It is also important to understand that any insurance on the vehicle will not be valid without one and the vehicle rental companies rarely check this information with you before handing over the keys.
-If you are in the UK you can pick up an international licence for just £5.50 from your local Post Office.
-You can find more information here.
+4. To hire and drive a vehicle in Thailand, you must have an international driving licence.
+If you do not have one of these and are stopped by the police, you will be issued with a fine of up to เธฟ2000 (ยฃ43.00).
+It is also important to understand that any insurance on the vehicle will not be valid without one, and the vehicle rental companies rarely check this information with you before handing over the keys.

-5. There are typically fewer petrol stations than in most European countries as they are often limited to only one per town, however, you will notice racks of glass bottles filled with petrol at stalls along the side of the road, these bottles usually cost around ฿40 – ฿50 and can be handy if you ever find yourself a long way from a petrol station.
-It isn’t the best quality petrol, so if you’re hiring a bike long-term I wouldn’t suggest using this as an everyday method to fuel your bike but it can be handy if you’re in a pinch.
+5. There are typically fewer petrol stations than in most European countries as they are often limited to only one per town, however, you will notice racks of glass bottles filled with petrol at stalls along the side of the road, these bottles usually cost around เธฟ40 – เธฟ50 and can be handy if you ever find yourself a long way from a petrol station.
+It isn’t the best quality petrol, so if you’re hiring a bike long-term, I wouldn’t suggest using this as an everyday method to fuel your bike, but it can be handy if you’re in a pinch.

 Again, if you do not know how to drive a scooter please do not hire one, we have seen far too many accidents and it can ruin your holiday and be an expensive mistake.
-If you do want to try out a scooter most rental shops will offer you lessons from ฿500 (£10.70) to build up your confidence before you commit to renting one.
+If you do want to try out a scooter most rental shops will offer you lessons from เธฟ500 (ยฃ10.70) to build up your confidence before you commit to renting one.
 If you would like any more information on hiring vehicles feel free to drop us a comment or send us a message.

 Where do I buy tickets for the speedboats & ferries?